brenna/css-guide/css-guide.md

 ## Typography

-* set body font-size as a percentage (100% ~= 16px, 87.5% ~= 14px etc. )
+* Set body font-size as a percentage (100% ~= 16px, 87.5% ~= 14px etc. )
-* declare all other font sizes in ems from there
-** if using a pre-processor (I prefer LESS), just do the em calculation within your font-size declaration
+* Declare all other font sizes in ems from there.
+If using a pre-processor (I prefer Sass), you can make the em calculation within your font-size declaration

 	__Example__

-		h1 {font-size: 20em / 16em } /* where 16px is your base body font-size */
+		h1 {font-size: 20/16*1em } /* where 16px is your base body font-size */

 ## Responsive Web Desgin